-LPD Lab Services can assess PCB’s for a wide range of ionic contamination.
-These include anions, cations and weak organic acids (WOAs).
+LPD Lab Services can assess PCBs for a wide range of ionic contamination using Ion Chromatography IC.
+These include anions, cations and weak organic acids WOAs on printed circuit boards.

 Ionic contamination on PCBs can lead to serious quality issues.
 Product reliability can be affected.
 Lifetimes can be shortened especially in environments where moisture levels cannot be controlled.
 The combination of moisture with residual ionic contamination can increase the risk of short circuiting.